 Information Literacy | Library and Information Science

 Ann Fiegen, Michael Germano, Julie Shen, Jordan Nielsen, and Yuhfen Diana H. Wu.
-"In N Out — Reaching OUT to the community from withIN our student body" Faculty and Staff Publications (2016).
+"In N Out — Reaching OUT to the community from withIN our student body" CARL 2016 (2016).